shaneholloman/docmd/docs/configuration.md

     name: 'sky',
     defaultMode: 'light',
     enableModeToggle: true,
-    positionMode: 'bottom', // 'top' or 'bottom'
+    positionMode: 'top', // 'top' or 'bottom'
     customCss: [            // Array of paths to your custom CSS files
       // '/css/override-styles.css', // Paths are relative to the outputDir root ],